Volkswagen Type 4: 412

 The 412 replaced the 411 in August 1972 in Germany, The redesign by noted stylist Brooks Stevens featured Halogen lights, revised headlight surrounds and nose panels.
 In August 1973 (for the 1974 model year), the engine capacity was raised to 1795 cc and fuel management reverted to a twin carburettor system; the 412LE was renamed 412LS.
+North American models continued to be equipped with the Bosch fuel injection system.
 This was to be the last model year for the 412, with production ending in June 1974.

 The visual design of the Volkswagen 412 Variant was retained when the Brazilian Type 3 models TL, Variant, Variant II, and later Brazilian Variant-based Volkswagen Brasilia were produced in Brazil, primarily for the Latin American markets.

 In February 1974, the four-door 412L was priced at DM 10,995 (DM 11,145 for the 412 LS) in the German home market.

 The 412 was also built in South Africa from 1972 to 1974.
 The specification varied somewhat from European models, with the omission of the petrol heater, no rear window de-fogger as standard and with different paint options and interior trim.
 A total of 34,452 of the Type 4 (411 and 412) were produced in South Africa between 1969 and 1974.